-Often confused with Port Salut cheese, which it is the same as — but not quite.
+Entrammes Cheese is often confused with Port Salut cheese, because it is the same cheese — but not quite.

 After the sale, the monks continued making the cheese their old way, including washing the rind.
-They couldn’t call it Port Salut any longer, as they had sold that name, so they called it “Entrammes.”
-But as demand for that cheese grew, the monks couldn’t keep up and so ceased commercial production.
+They couldn’t call it Port Salut any longer, as they had sold off the rights to that name, so they called it “Entrammes.”
+But as demand for Entrammes grew, the monks couldn’t keep up and so ceased commercial production.

-Entrammes Cheese is now often used to mean a family of cheeses, which are also called Port du Salut style cheese or Saint Paulin cheese.
+Entrammes is now often also used to mean a family of cheeses: the general family is also called Port du Salut style cheeses or Saint Paulin cheeses.

 Some unrelated Entrammes history: the Treaty of Entrammes was signed there in 863.
 Charles II of France (840-877), aka Charles the Bald or Charles le Chauve, ceded to Brittany the “pays entre deux eaux” — the land between two waters, the Sarthe et Mayenne, which was a part of Anjou and Maine.
 In return, King Solomon of Brittany swore allegiance to Charles II, and agreed to pay tribute.